 Christian Apologetics, M.A.

-The Master of Arts – Christian Apologetics is designed for individuals who desire academic and practical preparation for proclaiming and defending the historic doctrines of the Christian faith.
+The Master of Arts – Christian Apologetics is an academic degree designed for individuals who desire academic and practical preparation for proclaiming and defending the historic doctrines of the Christian faith.
 Students are prepared to articulate the Gospel and the Christian worldview with intelligence, respect, confidence, and compassion.
 The program is multidisciplinary in scope and it fosters personal spiritual growth and maturity through guided study of the Scriptures and theology, mutual encouragement in the Christian life, and academic rigor.
 The degree has proven to be excellent training for a range of cutting edge Christian ministries.

 The program presents knowledge and perspective from a number of key academic disciplines and provides stimulating graduate education for those who wish to effectively engage unbelievers and skeptics at all levels in the world of ideas.
 The curriculum is designed to be accessible to students who may have little or no formal academic training in biblical studies, theology, or philosophy, and a significant expansion in knowledge for those who do have such background.